enerqi/sublime-blog/content/blog/types-fp/index.md

 meaning to the domain modeller.
 The benefit is much the same as new types.
 The `NotStarted` dataclass in the python example without disjoint unions has no values (or just one value - the empty set), so the usefulness of `NotStarted` is in it being a different named empty set compared to other named (or unnamed) empty sets.
 The `EventStatus` class is also empty of data values.
-It's name and inheritance relationship to `NotStarted`, `Started` and `Finished` is there to, in a more hidden way, create a three value enumeration of `EventStatusType`.
+Its name and inheritance relationship to `NotStarted`, `Started` and `Finished` is there to, in a more hidden way, create a three value enumeration of `EventStatusType`.

 ## Shrinking the State Space